 Proceedings are governed by the Criminal Law (High Risk Offenders) Act 2015 (SA), the Criminal Law (High Risk Offenders) Regulations 2015 (SA) and Chapter 3 Part 5 of the Uniform Special Statutory Rules 2022 (SA).

-The application must be made within 12 months of the end of the offender's sentence (including on release on parole or home detention) or existing ESO or after the sentence is wholly satisfied (for life imprisonment) [ss 4, 7(2)].
+The application must be made within the 12 months preceding the end of the offender's sentence of imprisonment or existing ESO or after the sentence is wholly satisfied (for life imprisonment) [see s 7(2) and s 4 for the definition of relevant expiry date].

 The Supreme Court must consider at least 1 report from a prescribed health professional which includes an assessment of the person’s likelihood of re-offending with similar offences [s 7(3)].